 Hong Kong, SAR China Country Report

-The government has undertaken great efforts to promote foreign investment and the business environment is highly favourable.
 Government intervention in the market has traditionally been minimal; the territory's first anti-monopoly regulation only took effect in December 2015.
 The legal system, based on English common law, will continue to be a unique feature for foreign investors looking to invest in Hong Kong.
 Tax rates are low, with no tariff barriers.
-The tensions between pro-democracy and pro-establishment camps, in the meantime, will prompt occasional protests, especially around government premises.
-Disruptions to businesses, however, are unlikely in the over the next three months.

 Hong Kong's internal security is stable.
 The police are professional and effective, with specialised counter-terrorism capabilities.
 The threat from terrorism is very low in Hong Kong.
 There has been little indication of Hong Kong being a main target for international terrorist groups.
 However, there are indications that radical actors in the anti-government camp may allegedly have the intention of instigating terrorist attacks against police, government, or pro-mainland China business assets.
 The authorities have stepped up security, mainly at airports and cargo ports.
-In June 2017, authorities increased security ahead of the 1 July 2017 handover anniversary and Xi Jinping's visit to the city, although no specific threat to Hong Kong was cited.
+There are regular counter-terrorism drills and training exercise carried out by the Hong Kong police.

 The Chinese central government is responsible for Hong Kong's defence.
-The Chinese military maintains about 5,000 lightly armed troops in Hong Kong and is capable of quickly deploying thousands more to defend the prosperous financial centre.
+The Chinese military maintains about 5,000 lightly armed troops in Hong Kong and is capable of rapidly deploying thousands more to defend the financial centre.
 Hong Kong has no border disputes with nearby countries and faces no immediate risk of war.

 Vaccinations required to enter the country